CptAsgard/mech-vr-blog/patreon_week1.md

 ## Weekly Update - Week 1

-**NOTE:** _This is a weekly update, which are usually reserved for Captain-level Patrons and higher.
+**NOTE:** _This is a weekly update, which is usually reserved for Captain-level Patrons and higher.
 I am making it public to serve as an example.
 If you like what you see here, consider subscribing to my Patreon at [patreon.com/mechvr](https://www.patreon.com/mechvr)._

 _From here on out I will instead post occasional public updates that are larger in scope and show less behind-the-scenes content.
 Also consider joining the [Discord](http://discord.gg/qTYbdVfYmh) if you’d like to talk about this project or ask me anything._